 The most essential accessory for your Dachshund is something to attach their leash to while you’re out walking, whether it be a collar or harness.

-A standard collar is normally the “default” option for most pet parents.
+A standard collar is normally the “default” option for most dog owners.

-However, in my opinion, Dachshunds should only be walked using a harness.
+However, in my opinion, Dachshunds should be walked using a harness.
+Here’s why.